finnthedawg/ml_regressions/README.md

 </p>

 We observed that there was a lot of overfitting.
 So we introduced L2 regularization to our model.
 The following cross entropy cost equation was used.

 <p align="center">
   <img width="600"  src="./figures/crossentropy.png">
 </p>

+Regularization enables us to penalize large theta values which often enable the model to overfit.
+By regularizing, we force the model to use less theta values, and so more general feature selections.

 ```
 poly_count = 10